 Make up, referred to in our uniform policy, constitutes a light covering of skin toned foundation, minimal mascara and a neutral lip gloss.
 We will insist that any excessive make up is removed.
 Acrylic or false nails are not permitted in school for health and safety reasons.
 Nails must be filed to a sensible length and only neutral nail varnish is permitted.

 After School

-All students are expected to have left the building by 15.10.
-Exceptions to this are students attending detention, after-school activity or session 6 intervention class.
+All students are expected to have left the building by 3:10PM.
+Exceptions to this are students attending detention, after-school activities, session 6 lessons or intervention classes.

 Confiscation